 Depending on the exact cause of your dry eye, your doctor may prescribe artificial tears or prescription eye drops, or discuss a range of in-office procedures to address moderate to severe dry eye caused by your eyelids.
 Your doctor may also recommend wrap-around glasses to protect your eyes against irritants.
 Blinking more regularly, staying hydrated, and placing a humidifier in your home or office might also help.

 After your initial appointment, you will want to schedule a follow-up appointment to make sure the methods you have tried are working and to prevent the progression to advanced dry eye.
 Advanced dry eye can cause damage to your cornea and, potentially, vision loss.

-If you are experiencing eye discomfort, visit Mississauga Vision Centre in Mississauga to get an eye exam and receive effective, lasting treatment.
+If you are experiencing eye discomfort, visit Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton to get an eye exam and receive effective, lasting treatment.

 Dry eye is a common problem caused either by insufficient tears or poor tear quality.

 Symptoms like irritation- a gritty, scratchy or burning sensation, blurred vision, excessive tearing, or a feeling of something being stuck in the eye may be a result of dry eye.

 Artificial tears or prescription eye drops, blinking more regularly, and staying hydrated can help relieve your dry eye symptoms.

 If you suffer from dry eye, call us today.